Power of Associations Awards Judging Criteria

 Reach of Project or Program

-Award-winning entries offer original or effective solutions to today’s societal or business problems.
-Such programs often involve the association’s members and/or volunteers and have a broad impact on an industry, profession or affected community.
+Award-winning entries often involve the association’s members and/or volunteers and have a broad impact on an industry, profession or affected community.
 These programs may be local, national, or international in scope.
+The programs should show which audience(s) benefited from the program.

-Award-winning entries demonstrate how the initiative embodies The Power of Associations by leveraging their available resources to address an identified need.
-Programs will tell the story of how associations were able to go above and beyond their everyday, core mission to achieve extraordinary, measurable results.
+Award-winning entries effectively showcase how associations were able to go above and beyond their everyday, core mission to achieve extraordinary, measurable results to members, industry, or society.